-Uphold is a financial trading company supporting cryptocurrencies, precious metals, stocks, and fiat currencies.
+Uphold is a financial trading company supporting cryptocurrencies, precious metals, and fiat currencies.
 They claim to let you exchange “anything to anything,” swapping quickly between a wide range of assets.

 It offers a quick and straightforward way to exchange and buy crypto assets.
 But is it the right cryptocurrency exchange for your needs?